Bio

 At Stanford University, she pressed hard to be accepted into their Paris based studies program, knowing she might be able to combine her dream of studying art, whilst still pursuing her work in the earth sciences.
 She spent 8 months studying coursework at L’Ecole des Mines de Paris, and Sciences Po—but spent much of her time in the museums, and doing short courses in painting.

-She continued this pattern of short course work throughout her time as a master’s student at Stanford, and as a financial analyst, and later a management consultant in NYC; always with hopes of filling her toolbox of artistic skills, for the moment she could become the artist she’d dreamed of becoming.
+She continued this pattern of short course work throughout her time as a master’s student at Stanford, and as a financial analyst, and later a management consultant in NYC; always with hopes of filling her toolbox with artistic skills, for the moment she could become the artist she’d dreamed of becoming.

 Artist residencies include time (and focuses) in Cuba (people, and colour), California (environment, and the sea), Kyoto (calligraphy and substrates), and the Tyrolean Alps (light and atmosphere in the Alps).
-Walking in the shoes of those around her to find those that fit her in each of these places deepened her understandings and interest in removing the surfaces that divide us—in search of what truly unites us as a single Human species.

 She is passionate about the role of creativity in solving so many of the problems we humans face, and has run workshops on maximising creativity with many corporate and private entities.
-Having grown up in an environment without easy access, nor appreciation for the arts, she has and continues to do pro-bono with similarly disenfranchised communities including refugees, homeless mothers and children, and schools without the resources to include art in their curriculums.
+Having grown up in an environment without easy access, nor appreciation for the arts, she has and continues to do similar pro-bono work with disenfranchised communities including refugees, homeless mothers and children, and schools without the resources to include art in their curriculums.

 She has exhibited widely in London, Paris, NY, Silicon Valley, Edinburgh, Xian, Dhaka, and Kyoto; in exhibitions including Miami Basel, Venice Biennale, Asian Biennale, and the historical Parisian Salons.
 Her works are held in corporate, state, and private collections in Japan, France, Sweden, China, Austria, the UK, Canada, and throughout the USA.